Our Team

 Bill Jarosz is a Founding Partner of Cartesian Capital Group, a global investment management firm headquartered in New York.
 He started Cartesian’s office in Shanghai, China.
 He also serves as Executive Director of Satellos Bioscience, a biotechnology firm focusing on novel treatments for skeletal muscle regeneration.
 Bill grew up in Bozeman, Montana, and graduated from University of Montana.
 He subsequently graduated from the Fletcher School at Tufts University with an M.A. in Law and Diplomacy and from Harvard Law School with a J.D., magna cum laude.
 Before founding Cartesian, Bill practiced law in New York at Debevoise & Plimpton.

 Bill is an avid outdoorsman who is grateful for the opportunities that Montana has provided.
-He seeks to protect and preserve the sense of community that he believes lies at the root the Montana way of life and is honored to be part of the Upper Seven Law team.
+He seeks to protect and preserve the sense of community that he believes lies at the root of the Montana way of life and is honored to be part of the Upper Seven Law team.

-Rachel Caroll Rivas
+Rachel CaRroll Rivas

 Treasurer